-For our Alectra® cabinetry, Exotic Veneers (Bamboo, Vertical Grain Fir, Zebrawood and White Oak) are available for transitional and contemporary designs with high visual impact.
-With the exception of Bamboo, which is a natural wood veneer, our Exotic Veneer program utilizes "engineered" wood veneers to achieve a desirable, consistent color and graining.
+For our Bria cabinetry, Exotic Veneers (Bamboo, Shale, Walnut, and White Oak) are available for transitional and contemporary designs with high visual impact.
+With the exception of Bamboo and Walnut, which are natural wood veneers.
+Our Exotic Veneer program utilizes "engineered" wood veneers to achieve a desirable, consistent color and graining.
 Natural veneers exhibit color and grain variations which are not always appreciated for contemporary design themes that require sleek consistent color.
 For this reason, engineered veneers have been developed to specifically address this need and desire for consistency.
 Additionally, engineered veneers are an environmentally friendly choice because they utilize sustainable wood species that are abundant and readily available.

 Many of our engineered veneers utilize European Poplar.
 With its overall light coloring and subtle grain pattern, it is ideally suited to create distinctive colors and patterns for engineered veneers.